HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 User actions tool needs to be added as a property **actions** to `G4SimSvc`.

 Geant allows users to specify what should be performed at any stage of simulation.
-User actions are created in the implementation of `GVUserActionInitialization` class, eg. `FullSimActions::Build()`.
+User actions are created in the implementation of `GVUserActionInitialization` class, e.g. `FullSimActions::Build()`.
-Any implementation of action initialization list should have a relevant GAUDI component (tool) that creates it.
+Any implementation of action initialisation list should have a relevant GAUDI component (tool) that creates it.
 Tool creating `FullSimActions` is called `G4FullSimActions`.

 Currently `FullSimActions` is empty and no user actions are created.

-User actions may derive from the following G4 intefaces:
+User actions may derive from the following G4 interfaces:
 * G4UserRunAction.hh
 * G4UserEventAction.hh
 * G4UserStackingAction.hh